College Sport Auckland’s vision is that sport is valued as a vehicle for enhancing the wellbeing of all secondary school students in Auckland.

 On behalf of the Greater Auckland secondary schools, we provide the leadership and support to ensure our vision is achieved.
 We facilitate consistent quality sport competitions and events, and work in partnerships to ensure the sporting experience is accessible, affordable, and rewarding.

 College Sport Auckland has been operating since 1989 as a facilitator of secondary school sport in the Greater Auckland region.
-Currently there are 110 member schools and the organisation is governed by a board of six Principals and three independent members.
-We operate with nine staff, providing both season and tournament opportunities in partnership with regional sporting organisations.
+Currently there are 110 member schools and the organisation is governed by a board of seven Principals and three independent members.
+We operate with eight staff, providing both season and tournament opportunities in partnership with regional sporting organisations.

 College Sport Auckland was established as a charitable entity in 1989 by the Principals of Auckland, to assist in the delivery of interschool sport to their member schools.